 District Attorney Investigator Transition Course

-14-1.Specifications for the District Attorney Investigator Transition Course
+1-1.Specifications for the District Attorney Investigator Transition Course

-14-2.District Attorney Investigator Transition Course Definitions and Requirements
+2-2.District Attorney Investigator Transition Course Definitions and Requirements

 The terms used to describe testing and training requirements are defined in section 14-2(a).
-Requirements for reporting successful course completion are contained in Regulation 1055(g).
+Requirements for reporting successful course completion are contained in Commission Regulation 1055(g).

 (a)District Attorney Investigator Transition Course Terminology

-An instructional unit that covers related subject matter.
+- An instructional unit that covers related subject matter.
 Training specifications for each learning domain include learning needs, learning objectives, and hourly requirements.
 Training specifications for a domain also may include learning activities and testing requirements.

-A general statement justifying the training for a specific learning domain.
+- A general statement justifying the training for a specific learning domain.

-A word or phrase that succinctly describes subject matter associated with a learning need.
+- A word or phrase that succinctly describes subject matter associated with a learning need.

-A learning activity is a facilitated, performance-based component of instruction.
+- A learning activity is a facilitated, performance-based component of instruction.
 Learning activities are student-focused, and require the learner to be actively involved in structured work designed to enhance the acquisition of knowledge, skills, or competencies.
 The use of learning activities is consistent with principles of adult learning.
 Learning activities are integrated into the delivery of instruction as a means of reinforcing taught concepts, introducing relevant topics or to enhance student retention necessary to achieve competence as a peace officer.
 Students participating in a learning activity may be coached or provided feedback, but unlike tests, learning activities are not graded on a pass/fail basis.

 (5)Presenter-developed Comprehensive Test

-A presenter-developed, test that measures acquisition of knowledge in multiple learning domains.
+- A presenter-developed, test that measures acquisition of knowledge in multiple learning domains.

 Each course presentation shall be completed under the sponsorship of one presenter unless POST has approved a contractual agreement dividing responsibility for delivering the training between multiple training presenters.

 (c)Training Presenter Requirements

 POST has established minimum, statewide training standards for District Attorney Investigator Transition Course.
 However, local conditions may justify additional training requirements or higher performance standards than those established by POST.

 (d)Testing and Training Requirements

 Presenters shall provide instruction on all learning objectives specified in Training Specifications for the District Attorney Investigator Transition Course.

 The minimum number of hours of instruction that shall be delivered for each learning domain is specified in Training Specifications for the District Attorney Investigator Transition Course.
 The total minimum hourly requirement for the District Attorney Investigator Transition Course is 40 hours.

 (3)Presenter-developed Comprehensive Test

-A presenter-developed comprehensive test [as defined in section 14-2(a)(5)] shall be administered to assess student knowledge of the learning objectives specified in learning domains 70, 73, 76, 78, 81, 86, 88, and 94.
+A presenter-developed comprehensive test [as defined in subsection 14-2(a)(5)] shall be administered to assess student knowledge of the learning objectives specified in learning domains 70, 73, 76, 78, 81, 84, 86, 88, and 94.

 As specified in Training Specifications for the District Attorney Investigator Transition Course, learning activities are required in some, but not all, learning domains.
 Where a learning activity is required, each student must participate in that activity.
 A student, who does not participate in a learning activity when given the opportunity, does not successfully complete the course unless the presenter determines that there were extenuating circumstances.
 Students who do not participate in a learning activity due to extenuating circumstances shall be given a second opportunity to participate in the same or comparable activity.
 If a student fails to participate in a learning activity after being given a second opportunity, the student does not successfully complete the course.

-Procedure D-14 was adopted and incorporated by reference into Commission Regulation 1005 on January 1, 2002, amended January 1, 2006, and January 1, 2009.
+Procedure D-14 was adopted and incorporated by reference into Commission Regulation 1005 on January 1, 2002, amended January 1, 2006, January 1, 2009, and October 1, 2018.